ashacekar/front-end-assignment-cricketers-app/Readme.md

         Name
         Points
         Rank
-    The similar player's name can be clicked to that cricketer's detailed information as well
+    Any of the similar player's name can be clicked as well to get their respective details on the same page

 ![alt text](/public/Cricketers-Data%20List-View.png)